telefonicaid/fiware-cygnus/doc/cygnus-ngsi/installation_and_administration_guide/install_with_docker.md

     * CYGNUS_POSTGRESQL_BATCH_SIZE: number of notifications to be included within a processing batch.
     * CYGNUS_POSTGRESQL_BATCH_TIMEOUT: timeout for batch accumulation.
     * CYGNUS_POSTGRESQL_BATCH_TTL: number of retries upon persistence error.

+* Carto:
+    * It only works for building historical context data in Carto.
+    * The user for Carto is `carto` but can be changed through the CYGNUS_CARTO_USER environment variable.
+    * The key for Carto is `carto` but can be changes through the CYGNUS_CARTO_KEY environment variable.

 * Log4j configuration file:
     * The logging level is `INFO` but can be changed through the CYGNUS_LOG_LEVEL environment variable.